Crash of a Short S.25 Sunderland off Port Said: 12 killed

 Circumstances:

 The crew was performing a maritime convoy mission off the Sierra Leone coast.
-En route, the seaplane crashed in unknown circumstances into the sea.
-All nine crew members were killed.
+In unknown circumstances, the seaplane crashed into the Atlantic Sea.
+Four crew members were killed and four others were rescued.

 Crew (204th Squadron):